-2. Habitual failure to pay rent, defined as causing the landlord to notify the tenant of late rent four or more times in a 12 month period.
+2. Habitual failure to pay rent, defined as causing the landlord to notify the tenant of late rent four or more times in a twelve-month period.

-3. Habitual failure to comply with the rental agreement terms, defined as causing the landlord to serve three or more 10-day Notices to Comply or Vacate in a 12 month period.
+3. Habitual failure to comply with the rental agreement terms, defined as causing the landlord to serve three or more Notices to Comply or Vacate in a twelve-month month period.

 4. The landlord seeks possession so the landlord or an immediate family member may occupy the rental unit as his or her primary residence.
 The landlord must give 90 days notice.
 The termination date must be the last day of a rental period.
 The landlord is presumed to have violated this provision if the landlord or a member of his or her immediate family do not reside in the premises for 60 consecutive days within the 90 days following the tenant vacating the premises.

 5. The landlord intends to sell a single family residence.
 The landlord must give 90 days notice.
 The termination date must be the last day of a rental period.
 The landlord violates the Seattle just cause eviction ordinance if reasonable attempts are not made to sell the property within 30 days after the tenant has vacated.

 The landlord is presumed to not have intended to sell the property if

 - the landlord fails within 30 days of the tenant vacating to, at a reasonable price, either list the property with a real estate agent or advertise the property.

 - the landlord within 90 days of the tenant vacating removes the property from the market, rents to someone other than original tenant or otherwise indicates an intention not to sell.